YArzumanyan/data-factory/metadata-store/docs/architecture.md

 3. **Repository Pattern**: The RDF storage service acts as a repository for RDF data.
 4. **Factory Pattern**: Used for creating RDF models and resources.
 5. **Adapter Pattern**: Used to adapt between Jena's API and the application's API.

-## Security Considerations

-The current implementation focuses on functionality rather than security.
-In a production environment, consider adding:

-1. **Authentication**: Secure the API with authentication mechanisms.
-2. **Authorization**: Implement role-based access control.
-3. **Input Validation**: Add more robust validation of incoming RDF data.
-4. **Rate Limiting**: Protect against abuse with rate limiting.
-5. **HTTPS**: Enforce HTTPS for all communications.